dataflake/dataflake.docbuilder/docs/development.rst

 Sharing Your Changes
 ====================

-If you got a read-only checkout from the Subversion repository, and you have made a change you would like to share, the best route is to let Subversion help you make a patch file:
+If you got a read-only checkout from the Git repository, and you have made a change you would like to share, the best route is to let Git help you make a patch file:

 .. code-block:: sh

-   $ svn diff > dataflake.docbuilder-cool_feature.patch
+   $ git diff > dataflake.docbuilder-cool_feature.patch

 You can then upload that patch file as an attachment to a Launchpad bug report.